 When in doubt, you should talk to the City Clerk's Office directly.
 Their copy of this database also includes information about the bride's and groom's dates of birth, while this one does not, and perhaps they can do a look-up on those fields for you to help you track down a stubbornly missing record.

-Also note that the original handwritten ledger index for the 1930-1972 licenses, which was previously only available on microfilm, is finally being digitally scanned and will be put online in early 2017.
-In the event that you can't find someone in this text database, you may wish to look through the original index, which is sorted by borough and by year and then alphabetically by surname, and see if you can find people there instead.
-Sign up for our mailing list to get notified when the scanned images go online.
+Also note that the original handwritten ledger indices for the 1930-1972 licenses, which were previously only available on microfilm, have now been digitally scanned and were put online in early 2017.
+In the event that you can't find someone in this text database, you may wish to look through those original index images instead.
+Those index images are not text-searchable, but they're sorted by borough and by year, and then are arranged by quarter of the year, and then are listed alphabetically by surname, so they're not too difficult to use.